shippify/Widget/README.md

 const widget = new shippify.integrations.Widget(orderManager, document.getElementById("my-shippify-widget"))
 ```

-**Confirming an order:**
+**Generating an order:**

-Once the client click your checkout button, call `widget.generateOrder`.
+Once the client clicks your checkout button, call `widget.generateOrder`.
 This method will parse the fields and if everything is correct will create an order in the Shippify platform.

 ```javascript
 widget.generateOrder((error, order) => {